 - Although a standard incandescent lamp emits much brighter light at about 840 lumens, LEDs are evolving fast to perform on par (the Philips L Prize emits 940 lumens)

 The comparison chart for different types of light sources based on energy efficiency and lifespan:

 Source: Wikipedia | *Comparison based on 6 hours use per day

-Although they are still expensive to produce, LEDs are becoming cheaper, as predicted by the Haitz’s Law.
+Although they are still expensive to produce, LED lights in India are becoming cheaper, as predicted by Haitz’s Law.
 Aided by technical advances and economies of scale, LED lamps are also getting brighter, which means manufacturers can use fewer LEDs per bulb, further driving down costs.
-Roland Haitz believes that sometime around 2020, bulbs built for the conventional infrastructure will max out, since at some point additional brightness from a single socket would be overkill.
+Roland Haitz believes that sometime around 2020, bulbs built for the conventional infrastructure will max out, since at some point additional brightness from a single socket would be an overkill.